christian-mall/tangible-interaction-with-busts-and-statues/README.md

 # Tangible Interaction with Busts and Statues

 This readme will contain a summary of the prototyping work that was done for the master thesis to create the prototypes of the plaster bust of Ludwig I. as well as the miniature statues.
-Alongside all of the findings of the author regarding things that one has to pay attention to as well as some dos and don'ts will be shared.
+Alongside, all of the findings of the author regarding things that one has to pay attention to as well as some dos and don'ts will be shared.

 ## Table of contents